When Women Lost the Vote: A Revolutionary Story

 Elizabeth Freeman ("Mumbet")

-Watch the original first-person theatrical performance portraying the life and experiences of Elizabeth Freeman. -
+Watch the original first-person theatrical performance portraying the life and experiences of Elizabeth Freeman, a Massachusetts woman who sued for her freedom from enslavement and won.

-In the groundbreaking new exhibition When Women Lost the Vote: A Revolutionary Story, 1776 – 1807, the Museum of the American Revolution explores – as no book, exhibit, or other medium has before – the little-known history of the nation’s first women voters and examine the political conflicts that led to their voting rights being stripped away.
+In the 2020-21 exhibition When Women Lost the Vote: A Revolutionary Story, 1776 – 1807, the Museum of the American Revolution explored the little-known history of the nation’s first women voters and examined the political conflicts that led to their voting rights being stripped away.

 Although New Jersey ultimately restricted the vote to propertied white men in 1807, women’s fight for equality did not end there.
 Rather, that earlier Revolutionary fight became a rallying cry as another generation of women took up the mantle of the suffrage movement decades later.

-When Women Lost the Vote is an inspiring story that explores how the American Revolution shaped women’s political opportunities and activism and encourages visitors to reconsider their understanding of the timeline of women’s history in America.
-It is also a cautionary tale about one of America’s first voting rights crises.
+When Women Lost the Vote's inspiring story explored how the American Revolution shaped women’s political opportunities and activism, and it encouraged visitors to reconsider their understanding of the timeline of women’s history in America.
+It was also a cautionary tale about one of America’s first voting rights crises.

-Featuring original objects including textiles, manuscripts, and works of art, the exhibition brings to life the forgotten stories of the women who first pioneered the vote.
+Featuring original objects including textiles, manuscripts, and works of art, the exhibition brought to life the forgotten stories of the women who first pioneered the vote.

-Also featured in the exhibition are several recently discovered poll lists including the names of women voters, tracked down by the Museum’s curatorial team during an extensive examination of voter records.
-To date, the team has located nine poll lists featuring the names of 163 women at local institutions and state archives.
+Also featured in the exhibition were several recently discovered poll lists including the names of women voters, tracked down by the Museum’s curatorial team during an extensive examination of voter records.
+At the time of the exhibit's run, the team had located nine poll lists featuring the names of 163 women at local institutions and state archives.
 Prior to this, little proof of women voting during this period was known to exist.

 We are reconstructing the long-forgotten stories of America's first women voters, and will explore how the next generation of suffragists stood on the shoulders of the women who first pioneered the vote.Dr.
 Marcela Micucci, Curatorial Fellow in Women's History for the Museum